No one understands the mystical connection formed during that first note played by a musician on a new instrument.

-The rain hammered down on Linsan’s wide-brimmed hat.
+The rain hammered down on Linsan's wide-brimmed hat.
 The force was enough to create a stream of water pouring down her back.
-Her soaked hair and backpack weighted down on her shoulders after her half hour walk from school.
+Her soaked hair and backpack weighed down on her shoulders after her half hour walk from school.

-When she opened the front door, a blast of warmth brought the smells of her mother’s perfume and the familiar scents of their century-old home.
+Dragging her thoughts back to the present, she opened the front door, a blast of warmth brought the smells of her mother's perfume and the familiar scents of their century-old home.

-Slipping her hat off, she stepped across the threshold.
+Slipping her hat off, Linsan stepped across the threshold.
 With a hard flick, she threw the water off the brim before bringing it inside and tossing it on a low shelf near the shoes.
 Her soaked coat and boots followed after that.
-“I’m home, Daddy!”
+“I'm home, Daddy!”

 Her father's office was on the other side of the faded rug.
 There used to be a couch there, but a few too many leaps from one end to the other had destroyed it and they had to get rid of it a few years ago.
 In their place, four padded library chairs were arranged in a semicircle facing the old fireplace.